AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ## The Frame.io Permissions Model

-Custom Actions have a special permissions model: they belong to a Workspace, not to any specific user who exists on an Account.
+Custom Actions have a special permissions model: they belong to a Workspace, not to any specific User who exists on an Account.
 That means:

 * Any Content Admin can create a custom Action in a Workspace.
 * Any Content Admin can modify or delete a custom Action in a Workspace.
-Once modified, all Users will immediately see the change.
+Once modified, all Users that are members of that Workspace will immediately see the change.
+*

 ## Security and Verification

-By default, all custom Actions have a signing key generated when created.
+By default, all Actions have a signing key generated when created.
 This is not configurable.
 This key can be used to verify that the request originates from Frame.io.
 Included in the `POST` request are the following:

 | Name     | Description     |
 | ---------- | ---------- |